Table of Contents

 After spring leafing, be careful not to over-prune and take out branches, as you'll likely cut off the immature blossoms that will become Grapes.
 The Grapevine is easily identified by the shape of its leaves, similar to those of a maple leaf.
 The grapevines' leaves are hung upside down.

 Grapes are affected not so much by cold weather but by a lack of sunlight for ripening the fruit.
 Remove any fruits that have started to mould.
 Grapes will be ready to pick from September to October if you have a decent summer.
 The colour and flavour of grapes will indicate when they're ready to pick.
 It is not a bad idea to try a couple.

 Although there aren't many illnesses or pests that affect grapevines, you should be aware of what you can encounter.
 Here are a few illustrations.

 This pest punctures the cane by causing holes all around it.
 Injuries to the vine can make it difficult to grow the plant.

 Any infested shoots should be pruned below the girdle.
 Spraying is occasionally necessary to keep adult numbers under control.

 This is a fungus that causes brown lesions on the leaves, which result in black spots.
 The grapes may have bright specks that solidify and turn black over time.

 Although black rot likes rainy conditions, it can be difficult to control.
 Remove all mummified fruits from the vines as soon as possible.
 To control the disease, it's also a good idea to use the right fungicides.

-Sooty mould grows and develops on the fruits as a result of these insects.
+Sooty mould grows and develops on the fruits due to these insects.
 They secrete a sweet fluid that encourages mould to grow on the fruits.